 Academic Performance Review: SAC represented the SoM student body to the external reviewers during the Academic Performance Review.

 Faculty Search: SAC sent a student representative to serve on the new faculty search committee.
-Feedback was solicited from current students and included in the hiring process of two new faculty members for the 2017-2018 year.
+Feedback was solicited from current students and included in the hiring process of a new faculty member for the 2019-2020 year.

 General Exam Panel: The SAC PhD representative hosted an informational session and panel discussion concerning the process of the General Examination.
 Panelists included Elizabeth Smith, Elizabeth DiGangi, Paul Flangan, and Jacob Carlin.
 Summary info from this session is available on the Graduate Student Resources page on this website.